hyperads/ios-sdk/README.md

 * Ad Title
 * CTA (Call-to-Action) Button (eg. Install Now, Learn More)
-* Object of **HADMediaView must be used** for banner's image loading and showing and presented on the stage
+* Object of **HADMediaView must be used** for banner image loading and must be presented on the stage

 ## Ad implementation